seungsoo-lee/DELTA/README.md

 > VM 1.
 Agent-Manager and one of the target controllers are installed.
 ```
-(at least two network interfaces are needed)
+(at least two network interfaces are required)
 eth0 192.168.100.X/24 # for controller-switch connection
 eth1 192.168.101.X/24 # for Delta agents connection
 ```

 > VM 2.
 Mininet and Host-Agent are installed.
 ```
-(at least two network interfaces are needed)
+(at least two network interfaces are required)
 eth0 192.168.100.X/24 # for controller-switch connection
 eth1 192.168.101.X/24 # for Delta agents connection
 ```